Triton-Talk/tritontalk/README.md

 ## Preparing the application

 To run the application you will need Node.js and npm installed.
-This app uses docker and docker-compose to run for production.
+Docker and docker-compose are only required if building for production.
 Start by cloning or downloading the repo to your machine.

 ```bash